erikcorry/understanding-lisp-1/README.md

 Note that the `(jmp` instruction just happens to have the correct binary pattern for this operation: `11_0000_0000_0000_0000`.
 The author doesn't think this worth a comment!

+Once the tagged 18 bit integer has been placed in location 100, and the IO register, it tail calls a routine that will store it to a newly allocated cell:

 ## cpf routine